RichardForshaw/resume/mkd-blog/docs/blog/articles/2023-04-aws-ses-serverless-email-processing.markdown

 #### DKIM Keys

 Before enforcing DKIM, AWS used to require you to add a TXT record to your Route53 setup yourself, but as mentioned above that is no longer necessary.
-Keeping these keys out of cloudformation also means there is less security overhead and risk; this type of information is best kept out of 'source' files, and handling them can be a pain.
+Keeping these keys out of Cloudformation also means there is less security overhead and risk; this type of information is best kept out of 'source' files, and handling them can be a pain.
 On the other hand it does mean that if you need to re-build your domain you will need to re-configure and verify your email identity manually.

 ### External DNS